miklevin/MikeLev.in/_posts/2022-12-01-much-starts-with-the-ability-to-create-and-use-local-caches.md

 headline: Exploring Local Caches for Self-Reliance and Independence
 description: I have been exploring Microsoft's implementation of systemd under wsl and have had mixed results.
 To ensure self worth and independence, I suggest investing in free and open source software (FOSS) and using caches, such as a SQLite .db file, to ensure persistence.
 I have been exploring the use of local caches for short-term memory and for storing variables used in programs, and share my experiences to help others.
 keywords: Microsoft, systemd, wsl, FOSS, SQLite, .db, Unix-system, local caches, short-term memory, variables, programs, December 1st, 2022, background services, Linux, abstraction, hardware, proprietary systems, cloud, persistence, caches
-categories: microsoft, systemd, wsl, database, linux
+categories: systemd, microsoft, linux, wsl, database
 permalink: /blog/much-starts-with-the-ability-to-create-and-use-local-caches/
 layout: post
 group: blog